Remillard/VHDL-Mode/README.md

 * `;;;` : Produces ` := ` (See notes below)
 * `..` : Produces ` => `
 * `,,` : Produces ` <= `
-* `---` : Produces a comment line extending to column 80 starting where the cursor is, and accounting for tabs.
+* `---` : Produces a comment line extending to the column set by the `vhdl-line-length` setting (default: 80) starting where the cursor is, and accounting for tabs.
 This one pays attention to the `tab_size` Preference if you use tabs.
+If the cursor is beyond the defined line length, the line will simply be a two character comment `--` and produce a warning in the console.
-* `--=` : Produces a three-sided comment box extending to column 80 starting whree the cursor is, and accounting for tabs.
-(See notes.)
+* `--=` : Produces a three-sided comment box extending to the column set by the `vhdl-line-length` setting (default: 80) starting where the cursor is, and accounting for tabs.
+If the cursor is beyond the defined line length, the box will simply be bounded by `--` above and below (not a "line"), and a warning will be produced in the console.
+(See notes on variation from the original Emacs vhdl-mode `----` box.)

 The following are the stutter typing replacements I cannot do.